 2. Contaminant sources were removed or are being controlled to the extent feasible.

-3. Performance monitoring conducted after source control measures were implemented supports the conclusion that the measures are effective.
+3. Natural attentiation performance monitoring and other source control measures were implemented and to date support the conclusion that the measures are effective.

-4. Adequate measures are in-place to ensure source control and good stormwater management measures occur in the future.
+4. Adequate measures are in place to ensure source control and good stormwater management measures occur in the future.

-As detailed in the 2021 Revised SCE Report, investigation of the stormwater collection and conveyance system was undertaken at the site, in accordance with DEQ’s 2009 Guidance for Evaluating the Stormwater Pathway at Upland Sites.
+As detailed in the 2021 Revised SCE Report, an investigation of the stormwater collection and conveyance system was undertaken at the site, in accordance with DEQ’s 2009 Guidance for Evaluating the Stormwater Pathway at Upland Sites.

 5.1.1 Contaminants of Potential Concern